 All staff in this school will promote mutual respect and tolerance of those with different faiths and beliefs.
-Some forms of abuse are linked to these and staff should strive to suspend professional disbelief (ie that they 'could not happen here') and to report promptly any concerns to the DSL who will seek further advice from statutory agencies.
+Some forms of abuse are linked to these and staff should strive to suspend professional disbelief (ie that they 'could not happen here') and to report promptly any concerns to the Designated Safeguarding Lead who will seek further advice from statutory agencies, prior to contacting parents/carers.

 Female Genital Mutilation is illegal and involves intentionally altering or injuring female genital organs for non-medical reasons.
-It can have serious implications for physical health and emotional well-being.
-Possible indicators include taking the girl out of school / country for a prolonged period or talk of a 'special procedure' or celebration.
+It can have serious and long lasting implications for physical health and emotional well-being.
+Possible indicators include taking a girl out of school / country for a prolonged period or talk of a 'special procedure' or celebration.
+In addition to reporting any concerns to the Designated Safeguarding Lead, teachers (along with regulated health and social care professionals) have a statutory duty to report personally to the Police if they discover that female genital mutilation has or appears to have been carried out on a girl under 18.
+Those failing to report such cases will face disciplinary sanctions.